sunilabrahamindia/sunilabraham/amaa/edrl.md

 ### Subversive Language of Theology

-Another significant insight of the book is Ayrookuzhiel's recognition of the subversive language of theology — the non-institutional, cultural forms through which the oppressed articulate faith.
+Another significant theme discussed in the volume is Ayrookuzhiel's recognition of the subversive language of theology — the non-institutional, cultural forms through which the oppressed articulate faith.
 Rather than academic discourse, this theology speaks through story, song, humour, and satire.

 A striking example is his analysis of the folk ritual *Pottan Theyyam* from Kerala.
 The figure of Pottan, a divine protester, challenges caste hierarchies and mocks oppressive images of divinity.
 Ayrookuzhiel interprets this ritual as a theological drama in which the divine takes the side of the oppressed.
 Such acts, he argues, reveal that true theology happens not in books but in people’s struggles for justice.